 At the summit, Hasenmatt also has its own ‘Gipfelbuch’ (peak or summit book) where everyone that’s made it to the peak can leave a note and sign – and if you flick through the book you’ll also see that both kids and adults draw pictures in there sometimes too. 🙂 The book is in a little tin case attached to the back of the cross at the top.

 Fun Fact: Hasenmatt is one of the most prominent peaks in the Jura, which gives you huge 360-degree views.
-The only more prominent peak in the Swiss Jura is Le Chasseral, which is further down the main Jura ridge to the west and one that we will cover in another post!
+The only more prominent peak in the Swiss Jura is Chasseral, which is further down the main Jura ridge to the west – for our Chasseral hikes, see here!

 In some ways it feels like the hike is done once you reach the summit, but you get lots of nice panoramic views on the walk back down too.
 For us, the rest of the path was a relatively flat 6 km walk following the Jura ridge to Untergrenchenberg, where there’s a bus stop with buses back to Solothurn.
 You’ll find a restaurant there, also called Untergrenchenberg, for some food or drink if you fancy!
 There are also restaurants just north of the summit (Althüsli) and at the Weissenstein cablecar.